NBISweden/workshop-reproducible-research/docs/git.md

 * Again, open `environment.yml` and see that it now has version 1.5a!

+* Finally, you could run `git log --oneline --decorate` to get a condensed commit history, where you should also be able to see the tagged commits.

 !!! note "Quick recap"
     We now learned how to tag important commits: